jessebraham/stm32f0-rust-blinky/README.md

 # stm32f0-rust-blinky

+> This repository contains the source code to accompany ["Embedded Rust: From Zero to Blinky"](https://beta7.io/rust/embedded-rust-from-zero-to-blinky.html).
+> For a more in-depth explanation please refer to the post.

 A minimal application to demonstrate embedded development using [Rust](https://github.com/stm32-rs/stm32f0xx-hal).
 Created using an [STM32 Nucleo F091RC](https://www.st.com/en/evaluation-tools/nucleo-f091rc.html) development board.
 Blinks an LED on pin `PA1`.

 - - -